wp-plugins/kk-i-like-it/readme.txt

 == Changelog ==
+= 1.6 =
+* NEW: Two widgets in administration panel with statistics
+* NEW: Lang file (lang-kklike-xx_XX.po) for people who want to help with translation
+* CHANGE: Updated Polish translation

 = 1.5 =
 * NEW: Button display generator
 * NEW: Add gravatar of persons who liked the post